kayaman/guidelines/README.md

 # References

-    Some stuff I :hearts: and always have to Google for.
+    Some stuff I :heart: and always have to Google for.

 - https://www.atlassian.com/agile/software-development